BalramAgnihotri123/employee-management-nest/README.md

 ```
 ![Screenshot 3](/UpdateEmployee.png)

-4. To get list of all employees with filteration and validation the getEmployeesDto looks like:
+4. To get list of all employees with filteration and validation the getEmployeesDto looks like (Use Jwt access token here as well):
 ```typescript
 export class GetEmployeesDto {
     @IsString()